lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

 Before you can create an instance, you need to configure LXD.

-Run the following command to specify the configuration options:
+Run the following command to start the interactive configuration process:

     sudo lxd init

+**Quick minimal setup**

-If you want to use the default options, add the `--auto` flag:
+To create a non-optimized minimal setup with default options, you can skip the configuration steps by adding the `--auto` flag:

     sudo lxd init --auto

+**Note:** Compared to the interactive configuration, the minimal setup will be slower and provide less functionality.
+Especially the `dir storage backend` (which is used by default) is slower and doesn't provide fast snapshots, fast copy/launch, quotas and optimized backups.

+If you want to use an optimized setup, we recommend to go through the interactive configuration process instead.

 **Overview of the configuration options:**